fujiokayu/grepIntel/memory-bank/progress.md

 - Improved usability with better defaults:
   - LLM chat logging enabled by default with `--no-log-chat` option to disable
   - Multiple language specification support instead of 'all' option
+- Added execution time measurement and display to provide performance metrics for users

 #### Project Structure
 - Organized code into modular components